ariakit/ariakit/packages/reakit/src/Composite/README.md

 - **`wrap`**
   <code>boolean | &#34;horizontal&#34; | &#34;vertical&#34;</code>

+  **Has effect only on two-dimensional composites**.
 If enabled, moving to the next item from the last one in a row or column will focus the first item in the next row or column and vice-versa.
   - `true` wraps between rows and columns.
   - `horizontal` wraps only between rows.
   - `vertical` wraps only between columns.